 For scheme one and two no caching mechanism is available.
-Only schemes three and four can be considered for gradient estimation.
-Due to their numerical equivalency only a comparison with respect to efficiency is necessary.
-Möller et al. [MMMY97] proposed the Interpolation First method as the most efficient one.
+Only schemes three and four can be considered for efficient gradient caching.
+Due to their numerical equivalence only a comparison with respect to efficiency is necessary.
+Moeller et al. [9] proposed the Interpolation First method as the most efficient one.
 Considering volume rendering and no caching this is quite obvious.
 However, applying the Interpolation First scheme requires re-sampling of the original grid to a much larger grid if the object sample distance is significantly smaller than one.
 Already an object sample distance of 0.25 increases the grid size by a factor of four.
 This enormous amount of data makes caching inefficient and difficult.
-Especially if the object sample distance should be kept dynamical or if jittering techniques to improve the image accuracy are applied.
-Furthermore if perspective rendering is required, caching becomes impossible.
+Especially if the object sample distance should be kept dynamical or if jittering techniques are applied to improve the image accuracy.
 Due to these reasons the Derivative First gradient estimation scheme is more efficient from a performance point of view, since it is more suitable for caching.
 In this case, the amount of data to cache is always determined.
 This makes interactive changes of the object sample distance possible.
-In addition perspective rendering is also accelerated with the same caching mechanism.

-4.1.
-Per Brick Gradient Caching
+4.1 Per Brick Gradient Caching

 Our caching scheme requires two data structures: the cache itself and a second structure to store the corresponding valid bits.
 The used processing entity is not the whole volume; in fact the volume is decomposed in bricks and each brick defines a processing entity.
 The size of the cache matches the number of gradients needed for one brick.
 The most straightforward way to use this cache would be to pre-compute all gradients which correspond to the current brick and use those during brick processing.
-This would be very inefficient, since more gradients than necessary would be precomputed if only parts of a brick are visible.
+This would be very inefficient, since more gradients than necessary would be pre-computed if only parts of a brick are visible.
 In contrast to that we additionally use valid bits, which encode if a gradient is already computed and stored in the cache.
 During brick processing every time a gradient needs to be computed, it is checked if the gradient is already stored in the gradient cache.
 If not, the gradient is computed and stored in the cache and the corresponding valid bit is set to true.
 This mechanism ensures that gradients are computed only once at each sample position during brick processing.
 The cache remains only valid during the processing of one brick.
 Once the next brick is processed the cache is reset.
 This has the effect that the gradients which are also needed in adjacent bricks are processed more than once.
 The resulting performance penalty is low, since the number of those gradients is small compared to the number of all gradients.